-- a) When all BUIs in an AOC have been removed, a draft final RAP report is prepared by the MDEQ in consultation with the PAC and U.S. EPA.
-This step may be concurrent with the removal of BUIs above. - b) Within 30 days of completing the draft final RAP report, the MDEQ director and the PAC will each submit a letter of recommendation to delist the AOC to the appropriate U.S. EPA Regional Administrator. - c) The U.S. EPA consults with the director of the MDEQ on the draft final RAP report and on the recommendation to delist the AOC.
-Any revisions resulting from the consultation will be incorporated by the MDEQ and U.S. EPA, as appropriate, within 60 days. - d) Concurrent with step c), the U.S. EPA will consult with the Director of the IJC, Great Lakes Regional Office on the draft final RAP report and the recommendation to delist the AOC.
-The regional office will respond within 60 days and revisions will be incorporated by the MDEQ and U.S. EPA, as appropriate. - e) The MDEQ, in consultation with the U.S. EPA and the PAC, then holds a public meeting to formally present the draft final RAP report to the public and stakeholders for review and comment.
-The public comment period will be 60 days and revisions will be incorporated by the MDEQ and U.S. EPA, as appropriate. - f) Taking state agency, U.S. EPA, IJC Great Lakes Regional Office, PAC, and public comments into account, the MDEQ and the PAC, in consultation with U.S. EPA, will prepare a final RAP report.
-The report will be prepared within 60 days.
-A summary of comments and responses will also be produced. - g) The U.S. EPA Regional Administrator sends the final RAP report and a letter recommending AOC delisting to the U.S. Department of State and the director of the MDEQ, as well as appropriate Canadian federal and provincial agencies. - h) The U.S. Secretary of State officially removes the water body from the list of AOCs within 30 days of receipt of the final RAP report.

-- i) Formal notice of delisting and the final RAP report and supporting letter is transmitted to the IJC by the U.S. Secretary of State within 10 days of formal delisting. - j) All local, state, and federal partners cooperate on publicizing and celebrating delisting of the AOC.
+- a) When all BUIs in an AOC have been removed, a draft final RAP report is prepared by the MDEQ in consultation with the PAC, the U.S. EPA, and the IJC Great Lakes Regional Office. - b) The MDEQ and the U.S EPA, in consultation with the PAC, hold a public meeting to formally present the draft final RAP report to the public and stakeholders for review and comment.
+A public comment period is established for a minimum of 30 days and the public meeting is held within the comment period. - c) Taking state agency, the U.S. EPA, the IJC Great Lakes Regional Office, PAC, and public comments into account, the MDEQ prepares and transmits to the U.S. EPA a final RAP report.
+A summary of public comments and agency responses is also produced. - d) The U.S. EPA Regional Administrator sends the final RAP report and a letter recommending AOC delisting to the U.S. Department of State, with copies to the director of the MDEQ, appropriate Canadian federal agencies, and the IJC. - e) The U.S. Secretary of State transmits concurrence with the AOC delisting to the U.S. EPA. - f) U.S. EPA forwards the U.S. Secretary of State concurrence letter and confirms the AOC delisting to the MDEQ, with copy to the IJC. - g) All local, state, and federal partners cooperate on publicizing and celebrating delisting of the AOC.
+This step may occur any time after Step d. above.